uecker/noplate/README.md

 elements.
 For example, vec_access provides access to an lvalue for the underlying element of a vector and vec2array provides access to an array representing the complete vector.
+See example 9 how where a span is created from a vector and a pointer to the underlying array is passed to a C function.

-This array is a VLA, so accesses are also checked when using UBSan.
+Array views constructed by vec2array or span2array are VLAs, so accesses are bounds-checked when using UBSan.
 A string type is defined as vector of char with null termination.
 The underlying array can be passed as an argument to C functions, because the array decays to a pointer.

-(the need to declare the types upfront will go away with C23)
+Before C23, one has to add forward declarations of the types, e.g. vec_decl(int).

 Example 1 (vector of integers)